AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_dev.rst

 .. tip::

-   At the time this is being edited (late April, 2025), the default branch for GSAS-II is being changed from ``master`` to a branch called ``main``.
+   At the time this is being updated (April 22, 2025), the default branch for GSAS-II has been changed from ``master`` to a branch called ``main``.
 Development tasks should be made on the ``main`` branch rather than ``master``, but if changes are made to ``master`` they can be merged into ``main`` on a case-by-case basis if requested.

 While bug fixes are sometimes applied directly to the ``main`` branch (and previously the ``master`` branch).
-The better way to make changes to GSAS-II is to make a private copy of the ``main`` branch on GitHub, this private copy is called a "fork."
+The better way to make changes to GSAS-II is to make a private copy of the ``main`` branch on GitHub; this private copy is called a "fork."
 When you have a working version with the changes or additions that you want to make, you then issue an invitation to have your changes incorporated into the ``main`` branch.
 That invitation is called a "pull request" on GitHub, as you wish to have your changes pulled into the central GSAS-II version.
-You are very much encouraged to try your hand at working on improvements to GSAS-II.
+You are very much encouraged to try your hand at working on improvements and fixes to GSAS-II.

 This documentation section describes the steps needed to "fork a copy" of the GSAS-II repository in your own GitHub account.
 This means you will establish a private copy of GSAS-II.
 When you have reached a good point to share what you have done, and provide a "pull request" it allows the GSAS-II developers access to your working version so that the changes can be considered and potentially included into the main distribution.